-- Offer extra love and affection.
 Lots of hugs, cuddles, and kisses will comfort your baby and make them feel loved.
 It will also mean a lot to them as they grow and develop.

-- Turn to family and friends.
 As much as your baby needs sleep, you do, too.
 Don’t be afraid to turn to your loved ones to watch and play with your little one while you take an hour (or two or three!) to sleep.

 A sleep regression won’t last forever.
 You can do the best you can, but it still might not make your baby sleep through the night.
 Try to get as much sleep as possible during this time and be as consistent as possible with your baby.